ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 I would recommend waiting until the update is out and then check out the comparisons people will make.
 I think this new tracker is definitely a nice option to have available.

 Also, if you already use VTS iPhone tracking or VBridger and you're happy with it, there is probably not much of a reason to change your setup for now.

-## When can I test this?

-This feature will be included in **VTube Studio 1.22.0**, which will be released in **early October 2022**.
-If you want to test it before that, join the open beta (see above).